WhiteJadeWolf/Ghostbusters/CONTRIBUTING.md

 ## Contact The Creator

 **Feel free to reach out to me for new projects via email.
 Kindly include all relevant details, and let me know how you came across my contact information.
-Please refrain from sending spam.
+Please refrain from sending spam.**
+**My Email account :** <shuvrangshubarua@gmail.com>